 Transparency creates accountability

 Supply Clusters provides transparent reporting on technology hardware spend through our member portal.
-Simply purchase your technology hardware through ASI Solutions and your data will be available 24/7.
+Simply purchase your technology hardware through our Standing Offer Arrangement and your data will be available 24/7.
 Members have access to all of their data including detail on all the work done.
 Join today, start saving on Technology Hardware and see all the detail you need to manage your ROI.

 Things to look out for when selecting a technology hardware partner